Marketcloud/marketcloud-swift-application/Carthage/Checkouts/marketcloud-swift-sdk/README.md

 Here you can find all the methods explained and a tutorial about how to work with the sdk

 Are you in a hurry?
 Or maybe you just want to try yourself?
-Here's a playground with every method available to be tested -> [download me!](https://www.dropbox.com/s/7djiiwsnx20a0kt/Marketcloud_Playground.playground.rar?dl=0 "Marketcloud's Playground")
+Here's a playground with every method available to be tested -> [Playground](https://github.com/Marketcloud/marketcloud-swift-playground "Marketcloud's Playground")

 If you managed to import the library via Carthage you could import the SDK with  ```import Marketcloud ```